isabella232/integrations-learn.en/help/integrations/tutorials/campaign-aem/campaign-v8-with-experience-manager.md

 ## Synchronize & send an Experience Manager email delivery in Campaign

-Learn how to test and send a newsletter, that was created in Experience Manager, in Campaign.
+Learn how to test and send a newsletter that was created in Experience Manager, in Campaign.

 >[!VIDEO](https://video.tv.adobe.com/v/340151?quality=12&learn=on)